 Within 15 days of receiving notice of the parents' due process hearing request, the school district or public agency must schedule a resolution session with the parents and relevant members of the IEP team who have specific knowledge of the facts identified in the due process hearing request.
-A school district or public agency representative who has decision making authority for the district must participate in the resolution session.
-The school district or public agency may not have an attorney at the resolution session unless the parent is accompanied by an attorney.
+A school district or public agency representative who has decision making authority for the district must participate in the resolution session unless the parent is accompanied by an attorney.
+The resolution session process must be used unless the parent is accompanied by an attorney.
 The resolution session process must be used unless the parents and school district or public agency agree in writing to waive the resolution session or agree to use the mediation process.
-When the school district or public agency and the parents resolve the request for due process hearing during a resolution session, they must execute a legally binding agreement that is signed by both the parent and the representative of the school district or public agency who has the authority to bind the agency.
+When the school district or public agency and the parents resolve the request for due process hearing during a resolution session, they must execute a legally binding agreement that is signed by both the parent and the representative of the school district or public agency.
 If the parties execute a legally binding agreement either party may void the agreement within three business days from the date on which the parties signed the agreement.
-If the parties agree to use the mediation process WDE has provides a form for parties to voluntarily request mediation.
+If the parties agree to use the mediation.